 It is not uncommon for a UTokyo student having just entered or already graduated their masters course, to consider going to the US for their PhD degree.
 This however would take more years than the situation described in B above.
 By utilizing programs available by UTokyo for overseas research, it is possible to obtain a doctoral degree more efficiently without spending too many years.

-D. Eligibility is also open to those who wish to study at a US university who have already graduated UTokyo and have either been in the work force or pursued studies at another university nationally or overseas including the US.
+D) Eligibility is also open to those who wish to study at a US university who have already graduated UTokyo and have either been in the work force or pursued studies at another university nationally or overseas including the US.
 Please explain your situation in the essay portion of the application form.
 Different situations will be handled on a case-by-case basis.
 For the sake of fairness, please submit transcripts from UTokyo.
 If transcripts from after UTokyo are available, please also submit those.
 Although this category of scholarship support is meant for graduates who aspire to further and hone their studies abroad after having gone on to study at other universities or entered the work force, please understand that if a significant number of years have passed since graduating and the applicant is already well-established socially and financially, the priority of the application may decrease.
 If special considerations are requested, please contact us in advance.

 2. The following cases are also considered though not necessarily the main target for this program.
 Please apply through the application form (above).